 “When Sarah was 6 years old, she was diagnosed with ADHD.
 At this time, I had no knowledge of any other children with ADHD and felt very alone in our journey.
 Sarah is 11 now and about two months ago L...”

 How Sound Therapy may help

 By stimulating the frontal lobe, Sound Therapy helps to restore the child’s ability to think quickly and put the brakes on before acting.
-It may also retrain the listening capacity or the auditory reception process, so that the child can learn to focus on the desired sound and to relay the sound directly to the language centre in the brain.
+It may also retrain the listening capacity or the auditory reception process so that the child can learn to focus on the desired sound and to relay the sound directly to the language center in the brain.

 This process helps to reduce stress and tension in the whole nervous system as the child becomes able to attend to a chosen stimulus instead of being constantly distracted by every sound in the environment.